 For example, if you’re bullish but short, you’d buy the near expiration with the higher strike price.
 You’d sell the lower strike price with the far expiration.

 Diagonal spreads are strategies in which you want low implied volatility.
 The more volatility there is, the less it helps you.

 That’s not the case when it comes to stocks.
 The more volatile, the better when trading stocks, especially with a good penny stocks list.

 Strategies like diagonal spreads are different.
 Therefore, you have to be aware that they profit differently.

-With credit and debit spreads you can figure out your max profit.
+With credit and debit spreads, you can figure out your maximum profit.
 Can you do that with diagonal spreads?

 The answer is not really.
 Max profit can’t be calculated because of the different expiration dates.
 However, you can estimate it depending on the spread you enter by subtracting the width of the strikes minus the net debit paid.